 - Leveraging eco-design techniques and manufacturing innovation to minimize the footprint of our products and processes for the benefit of the environment and people.
-This will include examining a range of issues during the development process including how to reduce resource consumption and eliminate waste and emissions.
-The benefits of our design and innovation will extend to our customers in the form of a lower product footprint, which in turn helps them meet their own sustainability goals.
+This includes examining a range of issues during the development process including how to reduce resource consumption and eliminate waste and emissions.
+The benefits of our design and innovation extend to our customers in the form of a lower product footprint, which in turn helps them meet their own sustainability goals.

 - Complying with food contact and chemical safety standards to ensure products meet customer expectations without compromising the wellbeing of consumers, employees and the environment.